Board of Trustees

 Trustee

-Mr. Gibbons holds a Bachelor’s Degree in Business Administration from David Lipscomb College and Masters in Education from New York University.
-In addition, he has completed all the coursework toward a Master of Arts in Church History at New Brunswick Seminary.
+Mr. Hubert Gibbons, trustee, holds a Bachelor’s Degree in Business Administration from David Lipscomb College and a Masters in Education from New York University.
+In addition, he holds a Master of Arts in Church History at New Brunswick Seminary.

-He is retired as a Captain from the New York Naval Militia in 2005 after 39 years of federal and state service.
+He is a retired Captain from the New York Naval Militia in 2005 after 39 years of federal and state service.

 He is presently a member of the Sovereign Military Order of the Temple of Jerusalem: Priory of St. Patrick.